O-Z Course List

 Pitch Perfect: Public Speaking, Networking and Engaging

-Description | Researchers are frequently under pressure to communicate their information verbally, whether it is an oral presentation, in a meeting or an interaction at a conference.
+Description | Researchers are frequently required to communicate their projects verbally, whether it is an oral presentation, in a meeting or an interaction at a conference.
 Performing well in a keynote presentation or impressing at a chance meeting is key to facilitating collaborations, building relationships with future employers and boosting your career.
-This workshop will cover various situations that academics are faced with regularly with regards to verbal interaction.
-We will cover delivery of oral presentations, how to get the most from your poster session at a conference, how to pitch your research and how to network effectively.
-Participants will be introduced to various techniques that they can use and adapt for a variety of situations; how do you respond to difficult questions?
-How do you turn a conversation to your advantage?
-How do you effectively engage with senior academics?
+Public speaking and networking are key components to a successful career, both within academia and beyond.
+This workshop will cover various situations that researchers are faced with regularly with regard to verbal interaction.
+We will cover oral presentations, short communications, how to pitch your research and how to network effectively.
+Participants will be introduced to various techniques that they can use and adapt to a variety of situations.
 Effective verbal delivery and engagement takes practice and this workshop will introduce participants to concepts and techniques that they can use to their advantage.
-It is a key component to a successful career, both within academia and beyond.
+We take a step by step approach to presentations, building up from initial short research pitches to longer conference talks so participants can gain confidence.
 List of Learning Outcomes.
-By the end of this workshop, students should be able to: 1.
-Identify and apply the different concepts and techniques for effective verbal communication in a variety of different situations 2.
-Understand how to get the most from a poster session at a conference and how to respond to difficult questions 3.
-Understand how to pitch your research and how to network effectively Workshop Facilitator: Jo Young
+By the end of this workshop, students should be able to: 1. been introduced to a series of techniques to aid and structure their presentations; 2. an understanding of how to present & engage with various audiences; 3. gained confidence with regard to delivering effective presentations Workshop Facilitator: Jo Young

 |